-Mores are values that are based on a culture’s moral and ethical relationship to the culture.
-Taboos are very strong mores that if violated can be extremely offensive to the people of a certain culture.
+Mores are values that are based on a culture’s moral and ethical beliefs.
+Taboos are very strong mores that if violated can be extremely offensive to people in that culture.
 These norms are part of informal values.

-Laws are formal norms that cannot be violated in the society without facing legal consequences.
-For instance, stealing is against formal norms and is criminalized by the law.
+Laws are formal norms that cannot be violated in the society without legal consequences.
+For example, stealing violates the formal norms of most societies and is punishable by law.

 Cultural Change and Cultural Shock

-People who travel from one place to another might develop a cultural shock when they enter a society with a completely new and different culture.
-The differences in cultures might make it difficult for that individual to integrate and socialize in the new society.
-What is considered a complete aberration to him or her, might be considered as completely normal in the new society.
-Such shock might make the person anxious, frustrated or depressed.
+People who travel a lot can sometimes develop what is called culture shock when they enter a society with a completely new and different culture.
+The differences in cultures can make it difficult for these people to integrate and socialize in the new society.
+What is considered a complete aberration in their own culture might be considered as completely normal in a different society.
+Sometimes, culture shock can make a person anxious, frustrated, or depressed.

-The individual then undergoes an adjustment phase where his or her norms, values and beliefs start to change.
-Eventually, the individual enters the mastery phase where they become completely integrated with the new society and culture.
+The individual then undergoes an adjustment phase where their norms, values, and beliefs start to change.
+Eventually, the individual enters the mastery phase, where they become completely integrated into the new society and culture.

-Multi-cultures nowadays have become common in any society because of easy immigration and transportation.
-Different ethnicities and cultures learn to work, live and accept each other.
-Eventually, cultural dilution happens, in which minorities adopt to the culture of the majority in the new society.
+Diverse societies are becoming more common around the world because of increased immigration and transportation.
+Different ethnicities and cultures learn to work, live, and accept each other.
+Eventually, however, cultural dilution often happens, in which minorities adopt the culture of the majority in the new society.